-And James makes an amazing barbecued chicken.
-A few days
+James makes an amazing barbecued chicken.
+A few days ago I

-ago I went to shore on a grocery run.
-The supermarket has chicken but I
+went to shore on a grocery run.
+The supermarket has chicken but I wasn't

-wasn't interested in a whole one though it looked okay.
-Luck was with me
+interested in a whole one though it looked okay.
+Luck was with me as James

-as James had grilled some and shared a leg quarter -- yummy.
-I wrapped it
+had grilled some and shared a leg quarter -- yummy.
+I wrapped it up and

-Folks are kind and Skipper's working her wiles... so far
+Folks are kind and Skipper is working her wiles... so far

-a cuddle, it's some beef jerky.
+a cuddle, beef jerky is relished.
 Usually I bring home some of her treats in

 my pocketbook as

-she can't eat that much at one time.
+she cannot eat that much at one time.
 Once home, I put away (hung on a hook

 down below) my purse without removing the treats.